Azure/azure-quickstart-templates/quickstarts/microsoft.databricks/databricks-vnet-for-vnet-injection-with-nat-gateway/README.md

 ---
-description: This template allows you to create a Virtual Network for Azure Databricks VNet injection with nat gateway.
+description: This template allows you to create a Virtual Network for Azure Databricks VNet injection with natgateway.
 page_type: sample
 products:
 - azure